 Cauda Equina Syndrome Claims & Compensation

 Our friendly team of specialist lawyers at Medical Solicitors help people who have suffered from negligent medical treatment of cauda equina syndrome.
-Cauda equina compensation for cauda equina can be claimed where there has been delayed diagnosis of cauda equina or delayed surgery for cauda equina due to Medical Negligence.
+Cauda equina compensation can be claimed where there has been delayed diagnosis of cauda equina or delayed surgery due to Medical Negligence.

 Do you have a Cauda Equina compensation claim for negligent care or delayed diagnosis of Cauda Equina ?